Child Care Fee Subsidy

 - Use the Child Care Fee Subsidy calculator to see if you are eligible to apply based on your income

 - To apply for Child Care Fee Subsidy, you will need to create an account on the Children’s Services Portal.
 If you require assistance with setting up your account, please use this tip sheet.
-If you are reapplying, you will need to contact Access York
+If you are reapplying, and have previously applied through the online application and created a Children’s Services Portal account, you will need to contact Access York to begin your reapplication.

 Please note: Existing clients can set up their Children's Services account through the Children's Services Portal; please see the tip sheet above for assistance.